STAY UPDATED

 pain relief — and the heat relaxes tight muscles.

 “Put one on for 5 minutes, then the other, for up to 15 minutes,”.
-If you use an ice pack, place a cloth between the pack and your skin to avoid irritation.
+If you use an ice pack, place a cloth between the pack and your skin to avoid irritation. - Get outdoors.

 Sunshine stimulates vitamin D production in the body, essential for proper bone formation.
 So consider this a two-fer tip: Get your exercise and vitamin D at the same time on your daily walks.